Pool of Siloam and Lyrebird Dell Circuit Walk

 Pool of Siloam waterfall

-The small waterfall is at its best after a period of rainfall when more water is running through the creek, which also makes the water in the pool cleaner.
+The small waterfall is at its best after rain, when more water runs through the creek, making the pool cleaner as well.

-The views of the waterfall are most enjoyable from the sandstone steps in front of the pool, from where you can also see the gully on the other side.
+The best views of the waterfall are from the sandstone steps in front of the pool, where you can also look across to the gully on the other side.

-From the waterfall, the track continues past the sandstone steps (part of the Grand Cliff Top Walk), climbing up to the Golf Link Lookout and connecting with Sublime Point Road.
+From the waterfall, the track continues past the sandstone steps (part of the Grand Cliff Top Walk), climbing up to the Golf Links Lookout and connecting with Sublime Point Road.

-If you have the time, we recommend visiting that lookout because the views are pretty good, but it’s quite a steep climb.
-Otherwise, leave that lookout for a different day and continue on the circuit walk to visit Lyrebird Dell.
+If you have time, we recommend visiting that lookout because the views are quite good, though it’s a steep climb.
+Otherwise, you might prefer to leave that lookout for another day and continue on the circuit walk to visit Lyrebird Dell.

 Lyrebird Dell